Malcolm Cecil: Later life

 Cecil sold TONTO in 2013 to the National Music Centre in Calgary.
 Through John Leimseider, the museum finished a complete restoration of the synthesiser five years later, with Leimseider dying shortly afterwards.
 TONTO continued to be on display there at the time of Cecil's death.

 Cecil died on 28 March 2021.
 He was 84 and suffered from an unspecified long illness prior to his death.

 Malcolm was survived by his wife of 63 years, Poli Cecil, and their son, Milton "Moonpup" Cecil.

 Honours and recognition

 Cecil was nominated for and won a Grammy Award in 1973 for best engineered recording – non-classical.
 This was in recognition for the work he did with Margouleff on Wonder's Innervisions.
-He and Robert Margouleff beat Pink Floyd's Dark Side of the Moon and Elton John's seminal Goodbye Yellow Brick Road.
+He and Robert Margouleff beat Pink Floyd's The Dark Side of the Moon and Elton John's seminal Goodbye Yellow Brick Road.
 Malcolm and Margouleff were also nominated for best Engineer (non-Classical) in 1973 for Talking Book.
 Cecil was later bestowed the Unsung Hero award for lifetime achievement by Q magazine in 1997.